jacobdbt2100/Data-Analytics/README.md

 ## 5. Python for Data Analysis

+# PYTHON SUMMARY

+A visual summary of Python features that show up most in everyday code When people start learning Python, they often feel stuck.

+Too many videos.
+Too many topics.
+No clear idea of what to focus on first.

+This summary sheet works because it shows the parts of Python you actually use when writing code.

+A quick breakdown in plain terms:

+→ Basics and variables
+You use these everywhere.
+Store values.
+Print results.
+If this feels shaky, everything else feels harder than it should.

+→ Data structures
+Lists, tuples, sets, dictionaries.
+Most real problems come down to choosing the right one.
+Pick the wrong structure and your code becomes messy fast.

+→ Conditionals
+This is how Python makes decisions.
+Questions like:
+– Is this value valid?
+– Does this row meet my rule?

+→ Loops
+Loops help you work with many things at once.
+Rows in a file.
+Items in a list.
+They save you from writing the same line again and again.

+→ Functions
+This is where good habits start.
+Functions help you reuse logic and keep code readable.
+Almost every real project relies on them.

+→ Strings
+Text shows up everywhere.
+Names, emails, file paths.
+Knowing how to handle text saves a lot of time.

+→ Built-ins and imports
+Python already gives you powerful tools.
+You don’t need to reinvent them.
+You just need to know they exist.

+→ File handling
+Real data lives in files.
+You read it, clean it, and write results back.
+This matters more than beginners usually realize.

+→ Classes
+Not needed on day one.
+But seeing them early helps later.
+They’re just a way to group data and behavior together.

+Don’t try to memorize this sheet.

+Write small programs from it.
+Make mistakes.
+Fix them.

+That’s when Python starts to feel normal.

 ### 5.1 Python Fundamentals & Data Structures (Building a strong foundation in syntax, data types, and logic)

 - Variables, input/output, and indentation